Guidelines and Rules

 - Once the case has been distributed, teams are not allowed any type of coaching or consulting of live non-team member persons until the competition concludes with the announcement of the winning teams at the Saturday award dinner.

 - The academic advisors are expressly asked to not provide any feedback or coaching of any kind until the competition concludes with the announcement of the winning teams at Saturday's award dinner.

 - Team members of the top four teams are not allowed to be present for competing teams’ presentations during the afternoon round.

 - Academic advisors are allowed to attend the afternoon round of all teams.

 - Academic advisors attend competition events on Wednesday - opening reception, Thursday - Host Sponsor Day.
-On Friday, while the teams are preparing their case, the academic advisors are invited to two events; 1) Academic Advisors meeting, Friday, April 5 from 11:50 am to 2:30 pm, “The Current State and Future Trends in Supply Chain Curriculum” in Hanson Hall 1-111, and 2) Friday, April 5, 6 pm - hosted supper with Carlson School Supply Chain Department faculty.
+On Friday, while the teams are preparing their case, the academic advisors are invited to two events; 1) Academic Advisors meeting from 11:50 am to 2:30 pm, “Increasing the Quantity of Talent in the Supply Chain Pipeline” in L-110 Carlson School, and 2) 6: 30 pm - hosted supper with Carlson School Supply Chain Department faculty.